Credit Improvement Burnaby

 When it comes to your credit products, one good habit to pick up is checking your credit report on a regular basis.
-That’s because lenders will usually send records of your payment activity to Canada’s two main credit bureaus; Equifax and TransUnion.
+That’s because lenders in Burnaby will usually send records of your payment activity to Canada’s two main credit bureaus; Equifax and TransUnion.
 This is the kind of activity that causes your credit score to fluctuate.

 Your credit report is a detailed file containing all your credit-related actions over the past decade or so (times vary depending on the product).
-If you activate, use, or cancel a credit account, it shows up in your credit history and can be seen by lenders when you apply for new credit.
+If you activate, use, or cancel a credit account, it shows up in your credit history and can be seen by lenders when you apply for new credit in Burnaby.
 If your report looks healthy and lenders see a low chance of risk, you’ll have an easier time getting approved and earning an affordable interest rate.